 Did you know this about South Thailand?

-South Thailand is one the most popular travel destinations in the world, and it shows!
+South Thailand is one the most popular travel destinations in the world!

 Buddhism is the main religion in Thailand but in the South Muslims make up the majority.